Team Bios

 Ruth M Schofield is the co-founder of The Rio Rancho Family Counseling Center with her husband, Bart.
 After 25+ years of private practice in Connecticut, she and Bart moved to New Mexico where they reestablished themselves in Rio Rancho.

-Initially, Ruth was continuing to add new clients to her practice.
+As co-owner, Ruth has now entered into the role of mentor, supervisor, and administrator.
+Additionally in this role Ruth acts as a resource, with over 40 years of experience regarding the work with family systems, trauma and especially Dissociative Identity Disorder.
 However, after adding several clinicians, Ruth has become more involved in the role of mentor, supervisor, and administrator.
 In this capacity she shares and advises newer clinicians on some of the hows and whys of therapy as she supports and encourages each clinician to evolve her/his own style.
 In this role Ruth acts as a resource regarding the work with trauma, especially those who have developed Dissociative Identity Disorders.